AlexVV13/tp-api/README.md

 [NPM Package](https://www.npmjs.com/package/@alexvv13/tpapi "NPM Package") </br>

 ## About
-This is a module which fetches queue times and operating hours, and returns it as JSON to the user, the data could be used for anything, a website, a discordjs bot, some personal stuff or whatever.
-Be aware it's not perfect, but it works.
-It's just being build to work and return data, not to be efficient anyway.
+This is a module which fetches queue times and operating hours, and returns it as JSON to the user.

 ## Table of Contents
 [About](#about)</br>